 In 2023, Friends of Haystack Mountain successfully purchased Haystack Mountain in Montville with outstanding donor support from the community, businesses, foundation grants and a commercial loan from Bangor Savings Bank.
-Recent generous gifts from the Ram Island Conservation Fund, the Fields Pond Foundation and Viking Lumber have brought us much closer to our goal - only $25,000 to go!
+Recent generous gifts from the Ram Island Conservation Fund, the Fields Pond Foundation, Viking Lumber and a former Liberty resident have brought us to our goal.

 A HUGE THANK YOU to all our donors and the following foundations and business sponsors for their support:

-Hidden Valley Camp, Evergreen Home Performance, Jones & Company, Palermo Snowmobile Club, Pieceworks, Revision Energy, Timberstone Rustic Arts, Liberty Graphics, Frapolis Place, Liberty Organics, Lori’s Cafe, Lake St. George Brewery, Maine Blower Door Testing, Front Street Shipyard, Camden National Bank, The Green Store, Northern Tilth, Liberty Cabinet and Design, Colburn Shoe Store,
+Hidden Valley Camp, Evergreen Home Performance, Jones & Company, Palermo Snowmobile Club, Pieceworks, Revision Energy, Timberstone Rustic Arts, Liberty Graphics, Frapoli’s Place, Liberty Organics, Lori’s Cafe, GO Logic, Hammond Lumber, Maine Blower Door Testing, Front Street Shipyard, Camden National Bank, The Green Store, Northern Tilth, Liberty Cabinet and Design, Colburn Shoe Store, Liberty Tool, Dave’s World, the Colonial Theater

 About Haystack Mountain